Jacques de Vaucanson: Automaton inventor

 At just 18 years of age, Vaucanson was given his own workshop in Lyon, and a grant from a nobleman to construct a set of machines.
 In that same year of 1727, there was a visit from one of the governing heads of Les Minimes.
-Vaucanson decided to make some androids.
+Vaucanson decided to make some lifelike machines.
 The automata would serve dinner and clear the tables for the visiting politicians.
-However one government official declared that he thought Vaucanson's tendencies "profane", and ordered that his workshop be destroyed.
+However, one government official declared that he thought Vaucanson's tendencies "profane", and ordered that his workshop be destroyed.

-In 1737, Vaucanson built The Flute Player, a life-size figure of a shepherd that played the tabor and the pipe and had a repertoire of twelve songs.
+In 1737, Vaucanson built The Flute Player, a life-size figure of a shepherd that played the flute and had a repertoire of twelve songs.
 The figure's fingers were not pliable enough to play the flute correctly, so Vaucanson had to glove the creation in skin.
 The following year, in early 1738, he presented his creation to the Académie des Sciences.

 Johann Joachim Quantz, court musician and long-time flute instructor to Frederick II of Prussia, discussed the shortcomings of Vaucanson's mechanical flute player.
 In particular its inability to sufficiently move the lips resulted in the necessity of increasing the wind pressure for the upper octaves.
 Quantz discouraged this method as producing a shrill, unpleasant tone.

 At the time, mechanical creatures were somewhat a fad in Europe, but most could be classified as toys, and de Vaucanson's creations were recognized as being revolutionary in their mechanical lifelike sophistication.

 Later that year, he created two additional automata, The Tambourine Player and The Digesting Duck, which is considered his masterpiece.
 The duck had over 400 moving parts in each wing alone, and could flap its wings, drink water, seemingly digest grain, and seemingly defecate.
 Although Vaucanson's duck supposedly demonstrated digestion accurately, his duck actually contained a hidden compartment of "digested food", so that what the duck defecated was not the same as what it ate; the duck would eat a mixture of water and seed and excrete a mixture of bread crumbs and green dye that appeared to the onlooker indistinguishable from real excrement.
 Although such frauds were sometimes controversial, they were common enough because such scientific demonstrations needed to entertain the wealthy and powerful to attract their patronage.
 Vaucanson is credited as having invented the world's first flexible rubber tube while in the process of building the duck's intestines.
 Despite the revolutionary nature of his automata, he is said to have tired quickly of his creations and sold them in 1743.

-His inventions brought him to the attention of Frederick II of Prussia, who sought to bring him to his court.
+His inventions brought him to the attention of Frederick the Great, who sought to bring him to the Prussian court.
 Vaucanson refused, however, wishing to serve his own country.